 - 3.1 NILOs will be conversant with the strategic, tactical and operational responses of each of the other emergency services, government and military.
-They can act as a tactical advisor to other emergency services and/or incident commanders or strategic commanders as required. - 3.2 Through awareness of inter-agency strategic and tactical plans the NILO will negotiate and ensure that safe systems of work are implemented and that resources are utilised appropriately.
+They can act as a tactical advisor to other emergency services and/or incident commanders or strategic commanders as required. - 3.2 Through awareness of inter-agency strategic and tactical plans the NILO will ensure that resources are utilised appropriately to support the delivery of safe systems of work.
 The evaluation of risk reduction to the public, operational personnel and the environment through timely intervention and the implementation of the role of NILOs are set against: - Dedicated intelligence and information links with other agencies. - Provision of guidance relating to the role of the NILO.
+Clear notification, mobilising and resource deployment triggers.